pousse-cafe/pousse-cafe.github.io/documentation.md

 A central element of Pousse-Café is the aggregate and its related services (i.e. the factory and the repository).
 They actually contain the code [handling messages](#message-listeners) and updating persisted state.
 Indeed, the purpose of executing a domain process is to update the persisted state while making sure the some constraints are met.

+### Aggregate container

+An aggregate is defined by a container class which will contain the definition of the root, factory and repository.
+They will be represented as static inner-classes of the container class.
+The container class simple name is the name of the aggregate.
+This name must be unique inside of the [enclosing module](#run-your-model).

+Below example gives an example of container class for an aggregate called Product:

+    @Aggregate
+    public class Product {

+        public static class Root ... {
+            ...
+        }

+        public static class Factory ... {
+            ...
+        }

+        public static class Repository ... {
+            ...
+        }
+    }

+The ``@Aggregate`` annotation marks the container class as an aggregate definition.
+It is required for the class [to be detected](#run-your-model).

+The following sections describe the inner classes of the aggregate container class.

 ### Aggregate root